DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 ### Late Game Quests

+* **The Forgotten City** - Automatically after reaching level 30.
+The story responds to your character’s individual history, actions, so a high level of speech skill (approximately 60) is also recommended.
+Enemies will be pretty tough, but not as tough as within other late game quests.
+That’s and also the immersiveness is the reason for setting this quest requirements as high, because by default it starts at level 5.
+Without a follower.
+* **Undeath** - Automatically without anything happening after reaching level 30 (I know, not immersive, unfortunately the patch for making it start in a better way was removed from Nexus, going to deal with that later, the late game quest, considered you should have gotten it after one Dragonborn quest).
 * **Darkend** - Can be started any time in *Voyager's End* north of Ysgramor's Tomb.
 While generic enemies can be not as tough, the bosses will kick your ass.
 At least level 15 is recommended from the author, I recommend at least level 35 even with the patches, which nerf the bosses.
-Without a follower.
-* **Undeath** - Automatically without anything happening after reaching level 30 (I know, not immersive, unfortunately the patch for making it start in a better way was removed from Nexus, going to deal with that later, the late game quest, considered you should have gotten it after one Dragonborn quest).
-* **The Forgotten City** - Automatically after reaching level 40.
-The story responds to your character’s individual history, actions, so a high level of speech skill (approximately 60) is also recommended.
-Enemies will be pretty tough, but not as tough as within other late game quests.
-That’s and also the immersiveness is the reason for setting this quest requirements as high, because by default it starts at level 5.
 Without a follower.
 * **The Cause** - Creation's questline really suffered from the lack of voice acting and that's why the mod's dungeons were turned into normal locations that you can stumble across and explore at your leisure.
 Find an entrance east from Falkreath or enter in the are from Brumaš side.
 Enemies are still going to be hard (before the quest of The Cause started automatically after reaching level 46).
 Also better explore well as there will be a key around for a very interesting location in Skyrim associated with daedra.
 * **The Ice Blade of the Monarch** - Can be started any time in *Pilgrim's Trench* northeast of The Tower Stone, hard mod.